kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

   dead system-critical DaemonSet Pod unrestored — and the evidence in [Motivation](#motivation) suggests critical DaemonSet Pods are the common case, not the exception.
-- The proposed NLC clearing trigger under-serves architectures where the Node object outlives the kubelet.
+- The alpha NLC clearing trigger under-serves architectures where the Node object outlives the kubelet.

 ## Alternatives